k2zylstra/sequence_overlap/README.md

 ### gen_rnd_data.py

 This file was meant for the BITS_base.py and BITS_succinct1.py files.
 It generates random start and stop values that the BITS algorithm can work on.

+## Running
+In order to generate that output from these files the two most important files are the compression_data.py and analysis.py files.
+The first generates the data and the second displays it.
+Before running either of these files make sure to **set all of the global variables**.
+Keep in mind that if RESULTS_FILE_DELIM and RESULTS_FILE are set to be the same, the delimiter will overwrite the RESULTS_FILE.
+Uncomment all lines in main if any are commented.

+For the analysis.py file again make sure to set all global variables correctly.
+Then run the main method.
+This will generate all the graphs.
+Make sure there is the delimiter file and compression rates csv files before running this as without them there is no data to generate the graphs on.